colin-JM/colin-JM/README.md

 # colin-JM
-> Computer Science Student at the University of Minnesota System
+> Computer Science Student at the University of Minnesota